-Yet the transition from climate-damaging fossil fuels to energy efficiency, renewable sunlight and wind energy is slow and halting.
-The Number One obstacle is that the market prices of coal, oil and gas don’t include the true costs of carbon pollution.
+Despite remarkable strides in renewable-energy technologies, the transition from climate-wrecking fossil fuels to energy efficiency, sunlight and wind power is taking far too long.
+The Number One obstacle: the market prices of coal, oil and gas include almost none of the costs of carbon pollution.
 A briskly rising U.S. carbon tax will transform energy investment, re-shape consumption, and sharply reduce the carbon emissions that are driving global warming.

 - A carbon tax is an “upstream” tax on the carbon contents of fossil fuels (coal, oil and natural gas) and biofuels.

 - A carbon tax is the most efficient means to instill crucial price signals that spur carbon-reducing investment.
 Download our spreadsheet (Excel file) to input your own tax levels and see how fast U.S. emissions will fall.

 - A carbon tax will raise fossil fuel prices — that’s the point.
 The impact on households can be softened through “dividends” (revenue distributions) and/or reducing other taxes that discourage hiring and investing (“tax-shifting or swapping”).

-- Carbon taxing is an antidote to rigged energy pricing that helps fossil fuels destabilize earth’s climate.
-Unlike cap-and-trade, carbon taxes don’t create complex and easily-gamed“carbon markets” with allowances, trading and offsets.
+- Carbon taxing is an antidote to rigged corporate energy pricing.
+Unlike cap-and-trade, carbon taxes don’t create complex and easily-gamed “carbon markets” with allowances, trading and offsets.